Hybrids and Venomoids

 In the past I have voiced my opinion on this, often quite strongly, even to the point of refusing to do buisness with those who produce hybrids.

-I have engaged in debates on forums which spanned months knowing full well that neither side was going to change their mind.
-The same can be said for many on either side of the venomoid debate.
 Unfortunately, many who participate in these debates and hold strong opinions, resort to using name calling, derogatory statements, and other unproductive means of asserting their opinion on others.
 Whether this is the nature of the person, or their inability to discuss a topic intelligently I do not know.
 I often suspect the latter.
 Either way, it does nothing to further their position, it only increases the division between an already divided community.

 Taking our opinions to this level serves only to foster animosity and drive another wedge between people who otherwise share a common interest.